MrNeRF/awesome-3D-gaussian-splatting/README.md

 - [SpectacularAI](https://github.com/SpectacularAI/point-cloud-tools) - Conversion scripts for different 3DGS conventions
 - [GSOPs](https://github.com/david-rhodes/GSOPs) - GSOPs (Gaussian Splat Operators) for SideFX Houdini.
 Import, edit, and export models, or generate synthetic training data
 - [Point Cloud Editor](https://github.com/JohannesKrueger/pointcloudeditor) - Clean and edit pointclouds from that are in colmap sparse format in a browser to improve reconstruction results
+- [Blurry](https://www.useblurry.com) - Browser-based viewer and a hosting platform with built in compression.
+Allows editing, annotating, sharing, and embedding Gaussian Splatting models

 ### Tutorial
 - [Tutorial from the authors of 3DGS](https://3dgstutorial.github.io/)